BlueBrain/nexus/docs/src/main/paradox/docs/delta/architecture.md

 Successful evaluations of commands emit:

 * Events that are persisted to the event log
-* Updated states that are persisted the state log.
+* Updated states that are persisted in the state log.

 @@@ div { .three-quarters .center }